 The African Online Digital Library (AODL) is a portal to multimedia collections about Africa.
 MATRIX, working in cooperation with the African Studies Center at Michigan State University, is partnering with universities and cultural heritage organizations in Africa to build this resource.
 Plans are underway to add digital tools in order to enable scholars to work with and add to these materials.

-The UN website includes digital copies of most work documents produced from1993, Security Council, General Assembly, and Economic and Social Council Resolutions from1946, in addition to reports, agreements and legal instruments, statistics, etc.
+The United Nations Website includes digital copies of most work documents produced from1993, Security Council, General Assembly, and Economic and Social Council Resolutions from1946, in addition to reports, agreements and legal instruments, statistics, etc.